ghostbuster91/blogposts/router2023-part2/main.md

 This is the second part of my journey of having NixOS based router on BananaPI R3 board (bpir3) in which I will focus more on the software side of things.
 The first part is [here](../router2023/main.md) but it is not mandatory for reading this one.

-Before we begin I want to briefly mention that there are two differenet ways to have a reproducible router.
+Before we begin I want to briefly mention that there are two different ways to have a reproducible router.
 The obvious one that I took is to just install NixOS there and configure it to serve as a router.
 The other one is to use OpenWRT, write your configuration in a declarative way and render set of uci commands to apply on an OpenWRT instance.
 You can read more about that approach here: https://github.com/Mic92/dotfiles/tree/main/openwrt

 ## IPv4 / IPv6